 This post is a feature for our travel reviews.
 If you’ve been following along on Facebook or Instagram recently you’d have seen our pics from a trip to Victoria earlier this month.
 We spent a few days at Woodlands Rainforest Retreat, then, due to a mix-up in our bookings (our fault), we left ourselves 1 day short.

-We quickly jumped on Mr Google, to find self-contained accommodation in the Yarra Valley, close to the wineries we planned to visit.
-We booked The Outlook Hill Vineyard, Cottage’s and Suites, after reviewing the images, reading and trusting the reviews on the site.
+We quickly jumped on Google to find self-contained accommodation in the Yarra Valley.
+We wanted accommodation close to the wineries we planned to visit.
+We booked The Outlook Hill Vineyard, Cottages and Suites.
+This was after reviewing the images, reading and trusting the reviews on the site.

 With a time warp of around 4 hours, we had the dilemma of our food spoiling after checking out at Woodlands.
 As we were on our way to the wineries, we decided to swing by Outlook Hill to inquire if we could deposit our food in the cottage fridge we had booked.

-There were countless things wrong with the accommodation, the most overriding one being the state the cottage was in.
+There were countless things wrong with the accommodation, the most overriding one being the state the cottage.
 It was filthy!
 I’ll let the photo’s do the talking.